 As an alternative to copying data back to your client machine, users may prefer to upload their data to a cloud-based object storage service instead.
-Flight Compute clusters include tools for accessing data stored in the AWS S3 object storage service, as well as the Dropbox cloud storage service.
-Benefits of using an cloud-based storage service include:
+Flight Compute clusters include tools for accessing data stored in the AWS S3 object storage service, as well as the Dropbox cloud storage service and SWIFT compatible services.
+Benefits of using an object-based storage service include: